NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cavalier's Banner.md

 * * *

 You fly the banner of your pledge from your mount, raising your allies' spirits.
 You and all allies within 30 feet gain a +1 circumstance bonus to Will saves and DCs against fear effects.
-If your banner is destroyed or removed, allies within 30 feet become [[Conditions/Frightened|Frightened 1]].
+If your banner is destroyed or removed, allies within 30 feet become [[Frightened|Frightened 1]].

 [[Feat_Feature Effects/Effect_ Cavalier's Banner|Effect: Cavalier's Banner]]